joaomcteixeira/taurenmd/README.rst

 ============

 The concept of this project is largely inspired in the `pdb-tools`_ *one script one action* idea.
 Thanks to `JoaoRodrigues`_ for all the mentoring on MD!
+CI in this repository provided by `cookiecutter-pylibrary`_ with final setup by me.

 .. _pdb-tools: https://github.com/haddocking/pdb-tools
 .. _JoaoRodrigues: https://github.com/JoaoRodrigues